Exactly How to See the Best of Florence in One Day

 We think 3 days is a better amount of time to spend in Florence.
 It’s enough to make the most of the main sites and even take a day trip within wider Tuscany.
 If you haven’t already, check out our 3 day Florence itinerary.

-But if you do only have a day in Florence, it’s definitely a city that’s still worth seeing.
+But if you do only have a day to spend, it’s definitely a city that’s still worth seeing.

-With just a day in Florence, it is going to be an action-packed one.
+With just a day, it is going to be an action-packed one.
 Especially if you want to see both David at the Accademia Gallery AND the Uffizi Gallery – which is what we’re assuming in the one day Florence itinerary below.

 With one day, we’d recommend that you focus on these two museums, as well as the Duomo and Brunelleschi’s Dome, and Piazza Michaelangelo.

 Yes, it’s a lot.
-But it’s doable (source: I just did it with my mom in late 2022, and we followed most of this exact one day Florence itinerary).
+But it’s doable (source: I just did it with my mom in late 2022, and we followed this itinerary almost to the letter).

 One Day in Florence: A Complete Guide for First-Timers